 Changes to AWS's public IPv4 pricing structure and how to estimate how much it will cost in your environment

-This article introduces AWS's charge for public IPv4 and summarizes a simple way to calculate the fee and how to check other amounts.
+This article introduces AWS's public IPv4 service, and provides a simple method for calculating fees and other ways to check the amounts.

-Public IPv4 pricing changesHow to check how much it will cost in your environmentMethod 1: Check with the Public IP Insights feature of Amazon VPC IP Address Manager (IPAM)Method 2: Check the Cost & usage reportsMethod 3: Check with AWS Cost ExplorerConclusion
+Public IPv4 pricing changesHow to check how much it will cost in your environmentMethod 1: Check using the Public IP Insights feature of Amazon VPC IP Address Manager (IPAM)Method 2: Check your Cost & usage reportsMethod 3: Check with AWS Cost ExplorerConclusion

 Public IPv4 pricing changes